Pediculosis: Other animals

 Pediculosis is more common in cattle than any other type of domesticated animal.
 This is a significant problem, as it can cause weight loss of 55 to 75 pounds per animal.
 Some species of lice infesting cattle include the cattle biting louse (Bovicola bovis), the shortnosed cattle louse (Haematopinus eurysternus), the longnosed cattle louse (Linognathus vituli), and the little blue cattle louse (Solenopotes capillatus).

-Treatment

-Cattle infested with bovine pediculosis are generally treated chemically, by drugs like ivermectin and cypermethrin.

 History

-In the 15th century, topical mercury treatment was used to treat pediculosis.
+In the 19th century, topical mercury treatment was used to treat pediculosis.